kbarry91/4th-Year-AI-Project/G00339811-AI/README.txt

 	PLayer health is initially set to 100 points
 	Can be increased by 30 points by collecting a health pickup

+** File reading
+	Reading training and expected dat from file.
 ** Exit node
 	Reaching the exit node (exit sign) with health remaining finishes the game.
 ** Pickups